- Home phone / calls

 Tesco's UK-based broadband’s customer care centre is open 365 days a year to help with technical issues and problems.

-All Tesco broadband packages come with a free wireless router to enable the super fast up to 14Mbps broadband connection to be shared among multiple web-enabled devices.
+All Tesco Broadband deals come with a free wireless router to enable the super fast up to 16Mbps broadband connection to be shared among multiple web-enabled devices.

-Unlike some broadband providers, Tesco Broadband does not charge a set up fee.
-What’s more, because the router fits through the letter box, there’s no need to organise a delivery time.
+Unlike some broadband providers, Tesco Broadband does not charge a set-up fee.

 Depending on which package you choose and whether you sign up for a Tesco landline, Tesco offers free calls to UK landlines either at evenings or weekends or at any time.